-The Group announced on 15 March 2021 its intention to pursue a Scheme of Arrangement (the Scheme), under Part 26 of the Companies Act 2006, in relation to potential redress claims arising from customer creditworthiness complaints based on historical lending in CCD prior to 17 December 2020.
+The Group announced on 15 March 2021 its intention to pursue the Scheme, under Part 26 of the Companies Act 2006, in relation to potential redress claims arising from customer creditworthiness complaints based on historical lending in CCD prior to 17 December 2020.
 During the second half of 2020, industry dynamics had changed the operating environment materially for CCD, making it untenable to treat customer complaints as part of ongoing operating costs.
-The number of complaints referred to the Financial Ombudsman Service (FOS) across the home credit market in this period had increased by circa 200% compared to the first half of the same year, primarily driven by claims management companies ('CMCs').
+The number of complaints referred to FOS across the home credit market in this period had increased by circa 200% compared to the first half of the same year, primarily driven by claims management companies ('CMCs').